Richard Osbaldeston (Attorney General): Family

 He married firstly Eleanor Anne Westropp, daughter of William Westropp of Brunton, Yorkshire and Elizabeth Witham, who died in 1638, and secondly, Mary Nettleton, daughter of Thomas Nettleton of Nettleton Hall, Thornhill, West Yorkshire, who outlived him and died about 1652.
 By his first marriage he had at least five children, but of these only William and Frances are known to have reached adult life; Lambert, the eldest son, died young.
-William (1631-1707) was the grandfather of Richard Osbaldeston, Bishop of London.
-He was a member of the Irish Bar and was admitted to the King's Inns in 1654.
+The second son was William Osbaldeston MP (1631–1707), who was the grandfather of Richard Osbaldeston, Bishop of London.

 While the Osbaldestons did not have any permanent ties with Ireland, the family of Richard's first wife did, becoming prominent landowners in County Clare and County Limerick.
 Mountiford Westropp, High Sheriff of Clare in 1698, was her nephew.